aappddeevv/scalajs-reaction/README.md

 supports integrating into an existing javascript UI project or an entirely new one.

-You can always code a scala.js based react interface without using any facade library since scala.js supports non-native JS class definitions. scala.js's JS class support is extensive and well thought out.
+You could always code a scala.js based react interface without using any facade library since scala.js supports non-native JS class definitions and the hook APIs are quite simple. scala.js's JS class support is extensive and well thought out.
 One of the reasons I liked the ReasonReact model is that it rethought the abstractions and API.
 Instead of trying to copy the reactjs API, it provides something smaller, easier to learn and emphasizes changes in a few dimensions of the reactive UI API problem--almost the very definition of "disruptive."

 scalajs-reaction emphasizes integration into an existing project by making it easy to import/export components and fit into existing application including those using global state-managed solutions such as redux.
 At the same time, it allows you to build your entire interface in scalajs-react.
 As long as your front-end solution can manage the model of scala.js's output (one large module for all scala.js code, not file-by-file/module-by-module), you should consider scalajs-react for your solution.

 * [Demo (WIP)](http://aappddeevv.github.io/scalajs-reaction/static/index.html).
 * [Live Coding](https://www.youtube.com/watch?v=7on-oT2Naco).

 The library supports fragments, the new context provider and hooks.
-The facade's API roughly mimics ReasonReact 4.1 and the intent is to track that API and stick closely to it.
+The facade's API roughly mimics ReasonReact 5.0'ish and the intent is to track that API and stick closely to it.
 Read those docs to understand this API and how it is different than the standard reactjs UI model.
 This facade supports react-native.
 The react-native use-case for scala.js is actually more compelling than for web applications due to scala.js bundling issues.

 A g8 template is available.
-Use `sbt new aappddeevv/scalajs-react-app.g8` to create a new project.
+Use `sbt new aappddeevv/scalajs-reaction-app.g8` to create a new project.

 It's easy to create a component and render it: